jbwang1997/OBBDetection/README.md

 - **Support of multiple frameworks out of box**

-  We implement multiple oriented object detectors (*e.g.* RoI Transformer, Gliding Vertex).
+  We implement multiple oriented object detectors in this toolbox (*e.g.* RoI Transformer, Gliding Vertex).
 Attributing to moudlar design of MMdetection, Many parts of detectors (*e.g.* backbone, RPN, sampler and assigner) have multiple options.

 - **Flexible representation of oriented boxes**

-  Three types of boxes are supported in this toolbox, which are horizontal bounding boxes (HBB), oriented bounding boxes (OBB), and 4 point boxes (POLY).
+  Horizontal bounding boxes (HBB), oriented bounding boxes (OBB) and 4 point boxes (POLY) are supported in this toolbox.
+The program will confirm the type of bounding box by tensor shape or default setting.

-We developed [BboxToolkit](https://github.com/jbwang1997/BboxToolkit) to support oriented bounding boxes operations, which is heavily depended on by this toolbox.
+We develop [BboxToolkit](https://github.com/jbwang1997/BboxToolkit) to support oriented bounding boxes operations, which is heavily depended on by this toolbox.

 ## License